 About

-Samat’s most recent museum exhibitions include solo shows at MASS MoCA; the Moss Arts Center at Virginia Tech University; the University of Wyoming Art Museum; and a group show at the ArtScience Museum Singapore.
-In 2022, her work was prominently featured in the Kochi-Muziris Biennale in India.
-In 2020, she took part in the Asia Society Triennial in New York, and in 2019 she exhibited at the Cheongju Craft Biennale in South Korea; the Museum of Contemporary Art in Taiwan and held a residency at the Hudson Valley MoCA.
-Prior to that, her work was shown at the Yokohama Triennale in Japan (2017).
-Her work is currently presented at the 2024 Sydney Biennale and will show at the IOTA – Indian Ocean Craft Triennial – in Perth, Australia later this year.
-Her work is in various private and public collections worldwide including The Birmingham Museum of Art, Birmingham, AL; National Art Gallery, Kuala Lumpur, Malaysia; Singapore Art Museum (SAM), Singapore; KADIST Art Collection, Paris, France and San Francisco, CA; Hudson Valley MOCA, Peekskill, NY, amongst others.
+Samat's recent museum exhibitions include solo shows at CCA: Tel Aviv-Yafo, Israel (2025); MASS MoCA (2023); the Moss Arts Center at Virginia Tech University, the University of Wyoming Art Museum (2023), and a group show at the ArtScience Museum Singapore.
+Most recently, her work was included in an exhibition at the House of World Cultures (HKW), Berlin, Germany (2025).
+In 2022, her work was prominently featured at the Kochi-Muziris Biennale in India.
+In 2020, she participated in the Asia Society Triennial in New York, and in 2019, she exhibited at the Cheongju Craft Biennale in South Korea, the Museum of Contemporary Art in Taiwan, and had a residency at Hudson Valley MoCA.
+Previously, her work was shown at the Yokohama Triennial in Japan (2017).
+Her work is currently presented at the Sydney Biennale 2024 and the IOTA - Indian Ocean Craft Triennial - in Perth, Australia.
+Her work is held in various private and public collections worldwide, including The Birmingham Museum of Art, Birmingham, AL; National Art Gallery, Kuala Lumpur, Malaysia; Singapore Art Museum (SAM), Singapore; KADIST Art Collection, Paris, France and San Francisco, CA; and Hudson Valley MOCA, Peekskill, NY, among others.

 Artwork